Government Contractor Federal Crimes Lawyer :: Conspiracy & Major Fraud Defense

 Prosecutors and Courts

 Courts tend to impose the harshest penalties when a jury convicts the defendant.
-When the stakes are high and your future is at risk, there is no question that you must hire the best criminal defense attorneys to protect you in court.
+When the stakes are high and your future is at risk, there is no question that you must hire the best government contractor criminal defense attorneys and federal crimes lawyers to protect you in court.

 What is Conspiracy to Defraud the United States Government – 18 USC 371,?

 The general conspiracy statute, 18 USC 371, creates an offense “[i]f two or more persons conspire either to commit any offense against the United States or to defraud the United States, or any agency thereof in any manner or for any purpose.
-If you are convicted of federal conspiracy to defraud the United States. government under 18 USC 371, you can be facing. up to five years in federal prison and fines up to $250,000.
-If you are a government contract convicted in a case of conspiracy by organizations, you can face up to $500,000 in fines and penalties.
+If you are convicted of federal conspiracy to defraud the United States. government under 18 USC 371, you can be facing up to five years in federal prison and fines up to $250,000.
+If you are a government contractor convicted in a case of a conspiracy by organizations, you can face up to $500,000 in fines and penalties.
+Call and speak to our contractor conspiracy defense attorneys for immediate help.

 Who We Are and What We Do

 Watson & Associates’ attorneys primarily focus on business law and government contracts practice.
 Our attorneys advise clients and represent federal contractors across the U.S. and overseas.
 The firm has been in existence since 2003 and has been called upon to help in various aspects of federal contracting laws.
-Small businesses and large companies alike call upon our attorneys for legal assistance in criminal defense and procurement fraud, bid protests, claims and various legal issues in the procurement arena.
-The firm’s lawyers practice before the Court of Federal Claims, SBA Office of Hearings and Appeals, and the U.S. Court of Appeals for the Federal Circuit.
+Small businesses and large companies alike call upon our government contractor fraud defense attorney and white collar crime lawyers for legal assistance in criminal defense and procurement fraud, bid protests, claims, and various legal issues in the procurement arena.
+The firm’s federal lawyers practice before the Court of Federal Claims, SBA Office of Hearings and Appeals, and the U.S. Court of Appeals for the Federal Circuit.
 We also practice before the various Boards of Contract Appeals.

-At Watson & Associates, LLC our federal criminal defense lawyers understand the various small business programs and the rules associated with them.
+At Watson & Associates, LLC our government contract fraud defense lawyers and federal crimes lawyers understand the various small business programs and the rules associated with them.
 This includes the SBA 8(a) BD Program, HUBZone and SDVOSB small business programs.
-When federal prosecutors bring criminal charges for major fraud against the United.
-States, there will more than likely be allegations of business control, affiliation or limitations on subcontracting allegations to build their case in chief.
-Having an experienced criminal defense legal team and government contract small business lawyers that understand this complex set of rules is critical when looking at your chances of getting a not guilty verdict.
+When federal prosecutors bring criminal charges for major fraud against the United States, there will more than likely be allegations of business control, affiliation or limitations on subcontracting allegations to build their case in chief.
+Having an experienced criminal defense legal team and government contract small business lawyers that understand this complex set of rules is critical when looking at your chances of getting a not-guilty verdict.

 Watson &.
 Associates also represent large businesses charged with wire fraud or major fraud against the United States under 18 USC 1031, or conspiracy to commit fraud when a government contract is involved.
-When mentor protégé relationships are involved, we can help.
+When mentor protégé relationships are involved, our federal crimes lawyers can help.
 When there are allegations of Buy American Act compliance violations, Federal Acquisition Regulation (FAR) compliance or False Claims against the government our contract criminal defense lawyers are ready to help.

-IF you are facing indictment or trial for fraud against the United States, call our defense contractors criminal defense attorneys and federal crimes lawyer at Watson &.
+If you are facing indictment or trial for fraud against the United States, call our government contractor fraud attorneys and federal crimes lawyer at Watson &.
 Associates, LLC.
 Call Toll Free at 1.866.601.5518 for a FREE and CONFIDENTIAL consultation.